TheNoswad/sc-wiki/Multiplexers_and_Demultiplexers.md

 which will always have one and only one point lit around the circle.

-A much simplified demux may be made with [memory banks](Memory_Bank "wikilink").
+A much simplified demux may be made with [memory banks](Recipaedia/Electrics/Memory_Bank.md "wikilink").
 One or both of the address inputs are connected to the address line in the demux.
 Memory banks always have to be programmed properly for their use.
 The simple demux only needs an 'F' in proper address, which depends on the application.